Off the peg or bespoke? The dilemmas of a modern man.

-Can be a bit of a headache!
-But you do get a choice of fabric, choice of size, choice of stretcher bar and it’s a very economical way to achieve what you want, if working on a lot of canvases the same size.
+It can be a bit of a headache!
+But you do get a choice of fabric, choice of size, choice of the stretcher bar, and it’s a very economical way to achieve what you want if working on a lot of canvases the same size.
 Huge flexibility in finish mixed with the glow of satisfaction when stretching your own canvas…

 Bespoke gives you a huge range of choice to suit your own quirks and style of painting.

 Like a thin-edged frame with a rough weave?
 No problem, or maybe a super long thin canvas with a fine surface?
 You’ve got it.

 Going bespoke can be a joy, but I have been through many suppliers with a huge variety of ups and downs.
 From Chinese import stretcher bars that curve like a banana to straight as a die bars that are just 4mm too deep.
 Believe me; you can get slightly obsessive about it and the never-ending search for your perfect finish.